 Symptoms Causes and Comments Faint or absent allele peaks The Master Mix was not vortexed well before use.
 Vortex the Master Mix for 15 seconds before dispensing into the PCR amplification mix.
 Primer concentration was too low.
 Use the recommended primer concentration.
 Vortex the Primer Pair Mix for 15 seconds before use.
 An air bubble formed at the bottom of the reaction tube.
 Use a pipette to remove the air bubble, or centrifuge the reactions briefly before thermal cycling.
 Thermal cycler, plate or tube problems.
-Review the thermal cycling protocols.
-We have not tested reaction tubes, plates or thermal cyclers that are not listed.
+Review the thermal cycling protocol in Section 4 or 9.
+We have not tested other reaction tubes, plates or thermal cyclers.
 Calibrate the thermal cycler heating block if necessary.
+Samples stored in injection plate for prolonged period (e.g., 48 hours) in loading cocktails devoid of Stabilizer Reagent.
+If samples in an injection plate will not be injected immediately, we strongly recommend including Stabilizer Reagent in the loading cocktail, and injecting the samples within 48 hours.
 Repeat sample preparation using fresh formamide.
 Long-term storage of amplified sample in formamide can result in loss of signal.
 Poor capillary electrophoresis injection (ILS peaks also affected).
 Re-inject the sample.
 Laser is starting to fail.
-Check laser power.
+Check the laser power.
 Poor-quality formamide was used.
-Use only Hi-DiTM formamide when analyzing samples.
-Faint or absent peaks for the positive control reaction Improper storage of the 2800M Control DNA.
-Store the 2800M Control DNA at $+2^{\circ}$ C to $+10^{\circ}$ C. Make sure that the 2800M Control DNA is stored at $+2^{\circ}$ C to $+10^{\circ}$ C for at least 24 hours before use; do not refreeze.
+Use only the recommended formamide when analyzing samples.
+Faint or absent allele peaks for the positive control reaction Improper storage of the 2800M Control DNA.
+Store the 2800M Control DNA at +2°C to +10°C. Make sure that the 2800M Control DNA is stored at +2°C to +10°C for at least 24 hours before use; do not refreeze.
 Vortex before use.
-Extra peaks visible in one or all color channels Contamination with another template DNA or previously amplified DNA.
-Cross-contamination can be a problem.
-Use aerosol-resistant pipette tips, and change gloves regularly.

-Symptoms

-Causes and Comments
+Symptoms Causes and Comments

-Extra peaks visible in one or all color channels (continued)
+Extra peaks visible in one or all color channels